Processors

 Using processors from Java

 Scala is (largely) compatible with Java, so this library can be directly used from Java.
-Below is Java code that translates the functionality from the first Scala example in this document to Java:
+The code below shows an example.
+This code is also available in the org.clulab.processors.apps.ProcessorsJavaExample class.

 import org.clulab.struct.DirectedGraphEdgeIterator;